-Course: PCCHIS141 / PCCHIS142 History of the United States I & II (Pima Community College: HIS141, 3.0 Credit Hours / H IS142, 3.0 Credit Hours) Grade: 11 All Year Course offered at: AHS IRHS Prerequisites: App oly to Pima Communi ity College and completion of any placement requiremen ts This course presents students with a survey of the major developments in American history from the Columbian voyages to the Era of Reconstruction, including Colonial America, the Formative Years from 1776-1815, the Early National Period extending from 1815-1850, the coming of the Civil War and its aftermath.
-Students will learn about the Era of Reconstruction to the present, including, the emergence of modern America, the early 20 th Century and America as a world power.
+Prerequisites: Apply to Pima Community College and completion of any placement requirements

+This course presents students with a survey of the major developments in American history from the Columbian voyages to the Era of Reconstruction, including Colonial America, the Formative Years from 1776-1815, the Early National Period extending from 1815-1850, the coming of the Civil War and its aftermath.
+Students will learn about the Era of Reconstruction to the present, including, the emergence of modern America, the early 20th Century and America as a world power.
 Students will also look at the social, intellectual, and political aspects of early American life and contemporary American life.
-This course carries a weighted grade.